Dwafsigil/JagCoach/README.md

 The current code can output transcripts, audio analyses, and AI feedback.
 However, the frontend and backend must be manually run separately in two different terminals.

+Also, to run the code, you will need an API Key for OpenAI Chatgpt.
+You will also need to replace the line in app.py asking for an API Key with your own key.

 ## Installation Steps

 Clone the repository